vincentfei22/secure-message/README.md

 ## INSTALLATION

 You can install secure-message by using Docker.
 Just download the Docker Compose file to your computer and initiate the process.
+You can install by running install.sh or using command:
 ```
 docker-compose up -d
 ```